bobmshannon/prometheus/README.md

 ## About this repository

-This repository is a fork that includes an endpoint for pushing time-series data directly to Prometheus.
+This repository is a fork that includes:
+- an endpoint for pushing time-series data directly to Prometheus.
+- two way SSL support on the server listener.